AmoyDreamer/tencent-captcha/README.md

 # tencent-captcha
-A simple library of captcha based on tencentcloud-sdk-nodejs, see the [document](https://cloud.tencent.com/document/product/1110/36926) for details.
+A simple library of captcha based on [tencentcloud-sdk-nodejs](https://github.com/TencentCloud/tencentcloud-sdk-nodejs/tree/3.0.268).

 ## Install
 ### Using npm